siemens/embb/doc/tutorial/tutorial.template.md

       mtapi_task_context_t* task_context
       );

-As an example the integers from 0 to 9 shall be doubled and summed.
-For that, three action functions are defined, one for a source called `Generate`, one for a process called `Double` and one for a sink called `Accumulate`.
+Suppose, for example, we want to double the integers from 0 to 9 and sum them up.
+For that purpose, we define three action functions, one for a source called `Generate`, one for a process called `Double`, and one for a sink called `Accumulate`.
 Each of them is associated with a different job.

 #### Generate